 Movement of the body allows for movement of the mind as well.
 If the mind seems distant, disconnected, or confused, acknowledging or even adding movement into someone’s day can allow for reconnection, rejuvenation, even a rewiring of the brain.
 Movement aids in neuroplasticity, cognitive reserve, and, again, fostering and harnessing identity by using the most primitive and inherent form of communication we know: body language.

 Remember that if we are living, we are moving.
 We are breathing, blinking, our hearts are beating, and we are able to connect to a language that everyone speaks.
 If we open our minds to this different way of connecting, communicating, and supporting our loved ones, we not only acknowledge identity, but we can find a way to relate and exist through the unknowns of this journey through Alzheimer’s.

-ABOUT THE AUTHOR: Erica Hornthal, a licensed clinical counselor and board-certified dance/movement therapist, is the founder and CEO of Chicago Dance Therapy.
+research essay on abortion ABOUT THE AUTHOR: Erica Hornthal, a licensed clinical counselor and board-certified dance/movement therapist, is the founder and CEO of Chicago Dance Therapy.
 As a psychotherapist in private practice, Erica is devoted to using movement in conjunction with traditional talk therapy to facilitate awareness, empathy, and enhanced quality of life for individuals and families affected by cognitive and movement disorders.
 Erica works in various settings across the Chicago-land area including nursing homes, hospitals, day centers, and private homes.
 She is extremely passionate about creating awareness and educating on the importance of movement for mental health, especially with individuals living with dementia

 More Stories from Our Caregiving Community